Anthony-0801/SIA-api-development/QualityAssurance.md

 The print function has not been added yet.

 Problem 4
 Officer In Charge should be a drop-down of positions.
+(Fixed by Roland and Andrei)

 Problem 5
 Student name accepts integer values.
 It should accept characters only.